 Instructions

-Step 1: (Picture 1 above) Whisk to combine the flour, baking powder, baking soda, cinnamon and salt.
+Step 1: (Picture 1 above) Combine the dry ingredients.
 Add the blueberries and toss to coat.
-Set aside.

-Step 4: (Picture 4 above) Use a spatula to stir in the vanilla, sour cream and milk.
+Step 4: (Picture 4 above) Use a spatula to stir in the white chocolate.
+Stir in the frozen blueberries (if using frozen).
+Stir until just combined.
+Avoid overmixing.

-Step 8 (Picture 8 above) Allow muffins to cool in muffin pan for about 10 minutes.
-Remove from muffin pan and set on a wire rack to cool completely.
+Step 6 (Picture 6 above) Allow muffins to cool in pan for a few minutes.
+Next, remove from pan and set on a wire rack to cool.

 Expert Tips

-- Tip #2: Toss the blueberries with the dry ingredients.
-Coating the blueberries in the dry ingredients helps to prevent them from sinking to the bottom of the muffin as they bake.
+- Toss the blueberries with the dry ingredients.
+This keeps the berries from sinking as they bake.

-- Tip #3: Use an ice cream scoop to pour batter into the muffin pan.
-It makes it easier to distribute the batter evenly.
-It’s also less messy than using a spoon.
+- Use an ice cream scoop to pour batter into the muffin pan.

 Recipe FAQs